CSE 490R Course Review

 controller.py: base controller class

-2. Define utility functions: get reference pose by index, get pose and pose_ref error
+2. Defines utility functions: get the reference pose by index, get pose and pose_ref error.

-Find reference pose function is the same for all controllers: Find the nearest point on the path and lookahead some distance.
+Note: The method for finding the reference pose is the same across all controllers: it finds the nearest point on the path and looks ahead a certain distance.

 pid.py:

-1. Use PD equation to get next control (steering angle)
+1. Uses the PD equation to get the next control (steering angle).

 purepursuit.py:

-1. Use Purepursuit equation to get next control
+1. Uses the Pure pursuit equation to get the next control.

 mpc.py:

-3. Evaluate the cost of each rollout by collision cost and error cost
+3. Evaluates the cost of each rollout based on collision cost and error cost.

-1. Collision cost: if any pose in a trajectory is in collision with the map, add a large cost
+1. Collision cost: Adds a large cost if any pose in a trajectory collides with the map.

-2. Error cost: norm of the distance between last pose and the reference pose, weighted by a constant
+2. Error cost: The norm of the distance between the last pose and the reference pose, weighted by a constant.

-4. Choose the rollout with the minimal cost and execute the first step
+4. Chooses the rollout with the minimal cost and executes the first step.

-mpc2.py: Similar to mpc but use scan info rather than map.
-The only thing change is the obstacles cost.
+mpc2.py: Similar to mpc.py, but uses scan data rather than the map.
+The only difference is how the obstacle cost is calculated.

-1. Calculate $N$ obstacles pose in the map by scan info
+1. Calculates $N$ obstacle poses in the map from scan data.

-4. Average through timesteps to get $K$ array, then weighted by a constant to get the obstacles cost.
+4. Averages across timesteps to get a $K$ array, then weights it by a constant to get the obstacle cost.

 nonlinear.py:

-1. Use Lyapunov control equation to get the control
+1. Uses the Lyapunov control equation to get the control.

 Lab3

-Steps for planing the path from one point to another:
+Steps for planning a path from one point to another:

-1. Random sample points on the map and construct the graph
+1. Randomly samples points on the map and constructs the graph.

-2. Use planning algorithm (A*) to search the graph for optimal path
+2. Uses a planning algorithm to search the graph for an optimal path.

 Graph Construction

-The graph we are constructing is called Random geometric graph (RGG)
+The constructed graph is called a random geometric graph

-1. Sample a set of collision free vertices $V$
+1. Samples a set of collision-free vertices $V$.

-2. Connect neighboring vertices to get edges $E$
+2. Connects neighboring vertices to get edges $E$.

 Sampling

-Uniform random sampling tends to clump.
-We want points to be spread out evenly, which can be achieved by Halton sequence
+Random sampling tends to clump points together.
+We want points to be spread out evenly, which can be achieved using a Halton sequence.

 Optimal Radius

-We want to choose the radius smaller enough for efficiency while ensuring connectivity.
-The optimal value can be chosen as
+We want to choose a radius small enough for efficiency while ensuring connectivity.
+The optimal radius can be chosen as:

 $$ r = \left(\frac{\ln|V|}{\alpha_{p,d} |V|}\right)^{1/n} $$